 Civico 1845 offers a fresh and health-conscious spin on Italian classics.
 And with a vegan menu (filled with gluten-free options), you can now enjoy a plate of light and healthy authentic Italian — who knew there was such a thing?
 If you’re in the mood for something traditional, order the Melanzana Alla Parmigiana, a clean version of Eggplant Parmesan.
-Really, everything at Civico is made from scratch, full of flavor and amore, so you can’t go wrong.
+Really, everything at the Little Italy mainstay is made from scratch, full of flavor and amore, so you can’t go wrong.
 Snag a spot on the north end of the patio to enjoy an ocean view while enjoying a glass of wine from their impressive Southern Italy collection.
 Salute!

 Del Mar Rendezvous

-Watch out Convoy!
-Chinese cuisine is headed north.
 It’s a fact that eating a safe gluten-free Chinese meal is tricky with the wheat-containing soy sauce used in almost every dish.
 But Del Mar Rendezvous makes it a cinch with both a gluten-free and vegan menu.
 Choose from over 40 dishes including Hot & Sour Soup, Shrimp Pad Thai, and Sauteed Tofu (sourced from San Diego Soy Dairy).
-Rendezvous with friends on the outdoor patio to enjoy people-watching along Camino Del Mar, and a glimpse of the ocean, a short walk away.
+Rendezvous with friends on the outdoor patio to enjoy people-watching along Camino Del Mar and a glimpse of the ocean, just a short walk away.

-Bo-Beau’s brussels sprouts are legendary.
+BO-Beau’s Brussels sprouts are legendary.
 Charred in their stone oven and covered in balsamic vinegar, parmesan, and crispy pancetta, the popular appetizer is fit for sharing.
-But the beautiful (beau, in French) rustic spot in Ocean Beach, La Mesa, and Hillcrest offers more than vegetables for gluten-free diners.
+But the beautiful (beau, in French) rustic spot in Ocean Beach, Hillcrest, and La Mesa offers more than vegetables for gluten-free diners.
 From Moules Lobster Bisque to Seared Pork Chop, French comfort food never tasted so good.
-Fitt Tip: Grab a date and stop in on Tuesdays for a “Cheap Date Night for Two” — a bottle of wine and two entrees for $39.
+Fitt Tip: grab a date and stop in on Tuesdays for a “Cheap Date Night for Two” — a bottle of wine and two entrées for $39.

-Everything at the Encinitas and Rancho Bernardo cozy cafe and bakery is made corn-, gluten-, and soy-free.
-It’s too good to be true—yes, we went there.
+Everything at the Encinitas and Rancho Bernardo cozy cafes and bakeries is made corn-, gluten-, and soy-free.
 The cafe menu features everything from omelets to rice pastas to savory pies and pizzas.
 Craving something sweet?
-The bakery counter has an assortment of fresh breads, cookies, cakes, and more.
-2Good2B is a safe haven for celiacs, and chocolate-lovers who want a gooey chocolate ganache cupcake (cheat day, obviously).
-Fitt tip: Check-in on Yelp for one free mini cupcake.
+The bakery counter has an assortment of fresh bread, cookies, cakes, and more.
+2Good2B is a safe haven for celiacs and chocolate-lovers who want a gooey chocolate ganache cupcake (cheat day, obviously).